lucasljs/lucasljs/README.md

 - 👋 Hi, I’m Lucas.
--  :satellite: Telecommunications Engineer pursuing a data analysis career.
+-  :satellite: Telecommunications Engineer pursuing a DevOps career.
-- 👀 I’m interested in data analysis, space exploration and everything that flies.
+- 👀 I’m interested in Cloud, Docker and python projects, space exploration and machines that flies.
-- 🌱 I’m currently learning Python, R and SQL.
+- 🌱 I’m currently learning Python, Docker, AWS, Linux systems.
-- 💞️ I’m looking to collaborate on projects about data analysis.
+- 💞️ I’m looking to collaborate on projects in the cloud.
 - 📫 How to reach me: lucasljs@gmail.com
-- 🇧🇷
+- 🇧🇷 🇨🇦

 <!---
 lucasljs/lucasljs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.